traversaal-ai/urdu-llm-resources/README.md

-# Urdu Datasets & Engineering Resources
+# Resources for Urdu Large Language Models

 A comprehensive registry of **Urdu datasets, models, and tools** designed for the urdu NLP and Large Language Models (LLM) development.
 Resources are taxonomized by use case, from **Pre-training** (CLM) and **Supervised Fine-tuning** (SFT/Instruction Tuning) to **Evaluation** and **Inference**.
 This repository aims to standardize the data landscape for Urdu as a low-to-mid resource language.